King James II

 The only other statue in England of James II is at University College, Oxford.

-As Duke of York he was the largest investor in, and was the first governor of a company which became one of the biggest in the Atlantic slave trade, and as king he facilitated England's role in the trade.
+As Duke of York he was the largest investor in, and was the first governor (for 16 years) of the Royal African Company which became one of the biggest in the Atlantic slave trade, achieving a 74% of the market.